EddyVerbruggen/nativescript-ar/README.md

 [twitter-image]:https://img.shields.io/twitter/follow/eddyverbruggen.svg?style=social&label=Follow%20me
 [twitter-url]:https://twitter.com/eddyverbruggen

 > Tip: give this [article by TJ](https://www.nativescript.org/blog/getting-started-with-augmented-reality-in-nativescript) a read if you want a nice introduction to AR in NativeScript.
+It uses an older version of the plugin, but it's still quite relevant.

 ### Supported platforms
-* iPhone SE, 6s, iPad Pro, iPad 2017, or newer.
+* iPhone SE, 6s, iPad Pro, iPad 2017, or newer support ARKit.
 Running iOS 11 or newer.
-* Android support is work in progress and honestly not too useful as the number of devices capable of running complex AR scenes lags way behind iOS.
+* [Many Android devices](https://developers.google.com/ar/discover/supported-devices#android_play) support ARCore nowadays.
+Obviously the faster the device, the better the experience.

 ## Installation
 From the command prompt go to your app's root folder and execute: